atrosekta/rust-electrical-wiki/content/fullbook.md

 Notes:

 - This item can only be crafted if you have the item in your Steam Inventory.
-It must be purchased from the in game Item Store
+It must be purchased from the in game Item Store.
+  - These are the cheapest components to build and only consume 1rW.
-- Can be placed on all angled surfaces
+- Can be placed on all angled surfaces.

 ---